The Many Jobs of Mario (2019)

 2. Boxing Referee & Deadbeat Father (Mike Tyson’s Punch-Out!!)

 Being an Italian stereotype himself, it made sense for Mario to turn to the most ridiculously racist boxing federation he could find as a way of supplementing his income.
 In such a difficult game, you’d think the sight of a friendly face like Mario would offer some respite.
 But nothing of the sort – Mario’s ability to count to 10 in a fair way for both boxers seems to be, shall we say, influenced by external factors.
 Possibly brown envelopes, or possibly because Little Mac’s opponents tower over him by several metres.
-I mean, would you give prime Mike Tyson a fast 10 count…?!
+Tell me, would you give prime Mike Tyson a fast 10 count…?!

 Time and time again, you’ll find Mario dithers on a torturous count of 9 as you’re just about to beat Mr. Sandman.
 His eternal bias against Little Mac was soon noticed, and he was replaced by a non-descript man in the Wii’s excellent Punch-Out title.
 Actually, Mario’s treacherous ways seemed to rock the sport so much that the Super Nintendo’s Super Punch-Out didn’t even feature a referee.
 He may not be an outright villain in this game, but you’ll curse Mario as he almost gleefully announces your twentieth TKO from Soda Popinski.